FDK tutorial (part 2)¶

 The actual images are 1028 x 1026 pixels, but have been cropped to 256 x 256 pixel subwindows for the purpose of this tutorial.
 The imaging system is mechanically aligned with the rotational axis of the turntable, so that the optical axis is orthogonal to the rotational axis, and the panel columns are parallel to rotational axis.
 Within the 256 x 256 pixel subwindow the image center is located at pixel (154,154).

 We now have enough information to create the geometry files.
-The drr program can create geometry files for images that lie on a circular orbit, such as the turntable system.
+The drr command can create geometry files for images that lie on a circular orbit, such as the turntable system.

 Run the following from within the pfm directory: